[Skip to Content]

 MacNab Student Nomination Process

 The Schulich Leader Scholarships are the largest and most prestigious undergraduate Science Technology, Engineering, and Math (STEM) scholarships in Canada, with a value of up to $100 000 each.
-The Shulich Leader Scholarship is competitive as only one student from MacNab will be nominated for this opportunity.
+The Schulich Leader Scholarship is competitive as only one student from MacNab will be nominated for this opportunity.
 MacNab has established a process for students who wish to earn the nomination.
 Student candidates must be in their final academic year of high school and be a Canadian citizen or permanent resident of Canada.
-Candidates must be entrepreneurially minded and provide proof that they plan to enroll in an eligible STEM program at one of the 20 partner Universities (Science, Technology, Engineering or Mathematics).
-Candidates must be entrepreneurial-minded and intend to pursue a career in one or more of the following areas: Technology; Engineering; Entrepreneurship and Business Enterprise; Applied Scientific Research.
-Students are ineligible for the Shulich Leader Scholarship if they are planning a career as a medical practitioner or in medical research (e.g. Doctor, Dentist, Nurse, psychologist, Pharmacist, Optometrist, etc.) or activism (environmental/political/societal) or intend to become a Professor and conduct theoretical research.
+Candidates must be entrepreneurially minded and provide proof that they plan to enroll in an eligible STEM program at one of the 20 partner Universities (Science, Technology, Engineering, or Mathematics).
+Candidates must be entrepreneurial-minded and intend to pursue a career in one or more of the following areas: Technology; Engineering; Entrepreneurship and Business Enterprise; and Applied Scientific Research.
+Students are ineligible for the Schulich Leader Scholarship if they are planning a career as a medical practitioner or in medical research (e.g. Doctor, Dentist, Nurse, psychologist, Pharmacist, Optometrist, etc.) or activism (environmental/political/societal) or intend to become a Professor and conduct theoretical research.
 Candidates must possess at least two of the following three attributes:

 1. Academic excellence;

-2. Leadership, charisma and creativity; or
+2. Leadership, charisma, and creativity; or

 3. Financial need

 Potential candidates must write a 600-word rationale (maximum word count) which addresses why they should win the nomination.
-Students should align their personal rationale to the requirements of the Shulich Leader Scholarship (found through on-line research).
+Students should align their personal rationale to the requirements of the Schulich Leader Scholarship (found through on-line research).

 Third tab content